Jdubedition/dapp-OWAAT/README.md

 * Install [Truffle](https://www.trufflesuite.com/docs/truffle/overview) CLI with `npm install -g truffle`
 * Create a Truffle React application `truffle unbox react`
 * Change port setting to `7545` (to use Ganache) in `truffle-config.js` and getWeb3.js
+* Update `truffle-config.js` to use Molereum network
+* Add NPM dependencies to `package.json` to support Molereum network
 * Add Material-UI to the project:
     * `cd client`
     * Update dependencies for good measure: `yarn upgrade-interactive --latest`